-I am often asked if sourdough bread is really good for us, especially when comparing it to bread made with fast action/commercial yeast.
+I am often asked if sourdough bread is good for you, especially when compared with bread made with fast-action/commercial yeast.

-Yeasted bread ferments far more quickly and therefore doesn’t possess the same benefits.
+Yeasted bread ferments far more quickly and therefore doesn’t possess the same benefits as sourdough.
 The long, slow fermentation makes a loaf of sourdough bread more nutritious, as the body can access and use more of the fibre, vitamins and minerals contained within the loaf.
-This fermentation also reduces the gluten load, so that the sourdough bread is more easily digested, and it increases resistant starch, which can control blood sugar.
+This fermentation time also reduces the gluten load, so that the sourdough bread is more easily digested, and it increases resistant starch, which can control blood sugar.

-When making your own sourdough bread or buying from a reputable sourdough bakery, there will be no preservatives or emulsifiers in the loaf and you can ensure that it contains better ingredients – preferably organic, local and more sustainable.
-It is important to make sure that what you are buying is real sourdough, as opposed to a quickly fermented loaf with flavourings.
-How good a loaf of sourdough bread is for you, then depends on several factors, including whether it is made with white flour or wholemeal flour, or what you eat with your bread.
-Increasing diversity within your baking ingredients will also affect how nutritious your bread is.
+If you make your own sourdough bread or buy it from a reputable sourdough bakery, there will be no preservatives or emulsifiers in the loaf, and you can ensure that it contains better ingredients – preferably organic, local and more sustainable.
+It is important to make sure that what you are buying is real sourdough, as opposed to a quickly fermented loaf with added flavourings.
+How good a loaf of sourdough bread is for you, then depends on several factors, including whether it is made with white flour or wholegrain flour, and what you eat with your bread.
+The diversity within your baking ingredients will also affect how nutritious your bread is.
 It is important to note that everyone’s bodies are different, so some types of bread will suit some people more than others – this is why we recommend furthering your learning with us if you think that you need help with finding bread recipes that will be beneficial for you.

 Additionally, the activity of making sourdough is relaxing and mindful, which can lead to better mental and physical wellbeing.
 We include this as part of our seven core principles at The Sourdough Club and The Sourdough School, which work together to nourish your gut, body and mind.
 Our seven core principles are: